 RXcurrent consumption is about 40mA.

-The built- in keyer works in iambic- mode A. However, storing CW messages is a bit tricky for someone who is used to iambic mode A. It took me some time to get an error- free message in.
+The built- in keyer works in iambic- mode B. However, storing CW messages is a bit tricky for someone who is used to iambic mode A. It took me some time to get an error- free message in.

 All in all the MTR3B is an awesome little radio and I’m looking forward to using it in the fields.